 That long-term stress is linked to cardiovascular disease is not breaking news.
 However, despite the well-known connection, exactly how the two are coupled has been difficult to pinpoint.
 Two studies published this week provide new insight.

 Psychological stress carries with it a wealth of ills.
-In fact, excessive stress is known to contribute to a range of conditions, including hypertension (high blood pressure), ulcers, asthma, and irritable bowel syndrome.
+In fact,

 It also has a well-documented impact on heart health.
 Some of this negative influence could be due to coping mechanisms – such as drinking alcohol or smoking tobacco – but there also appears to be a direct link between elevated stress levels and heart complaints.